 - Language/Profanity: Lord's name taken in vain; multiple f-words; numerous uses of foul language; a reference to female anatomy; erotic thoughts are expressed.

 - Sexuality/Nudity: Kissing; a visit to a club where women are seen pole dancing; a class on pole dancing; Lindsay and Edward live together; Lindsay undresses and gets into bed with Snowden; they have sex, with Lindsay's upper body seen naked from the side and from behind; while having sex, Snowden believes he's been monitored via a computer camera.

 - Violence/Frightening/Intense: Snowden falls out of a cot and hurts his leg; Snowden has epileptic seizures.

 RECOMMENDED FOR: Stone fans looking for a rebound from his last film, the dreary Savages, and those who want a film that presents Snowden heroically.

 NOT RECOMMENDED FOR: Stone fans longing for a return to the director's peak form of the early 1990s, and those who don't approve of, or simply have questions about, Snowden's actions.
 This film is for Snowden supporters only.

-Snowden, directed by Oliver Stone, opens in theaters September 16, 2016.
+Snowden, directed by Oliver Stone, opened in theaters September 16, 2016; available for home viewing December 27, 2016.
 It runs 134 minutes and stars Joseph Gordon-Levitt, Shailene Woodley, Rhys Ifans, Melissa Leo, Zachary Quinto, Tom Wilkinson, Keith Stanfield, Timothy Olyphant and Nicolas Cage.
 Watch the trailer for Snowden here.